Kakambal ni Eliana: Cast and characters

-Production and development
+Development

-Screenwriter, Des Garbes Severino conceptualized and developed the series in mid-2011, initially titled as "Serpentina".
-The idea for the series is inspired from the urban myth—that has been around since the 80's—about the daughter of a mall owner who has a snake twin and dwells in a secret room/basement of the mall.
-The title later change to Kakambal ni Eliana.
+Screenwriter, Des Garbes Severino conceptualized and developed the series in mid-2011, initially titled as Serpentina.
+The idea for the series was inspired from the urban myth—that has been around since the 80's—about the daughter of a mall owner who has a snake twin and dwells in a secret room of the mall.
+The title later changed to Kakambal ni Eliana.